 3. Take their height

 I always loved the idea of having a spot in our house to make the kids’ heights over the years.
+The problem is, it can be hard to consistently measure them.
 What a great way to remember to actually mark their heights than to mark it on the first day of school?

 4. Get a first day of school fun outfit!

 Back to school shopping is always fun.
 As a kid, I mostly looked forward to grabbing a few new outfits.
 Make it one of your first day of school traditions to let your kids pick out their special outfit that fits their own style.
 New school year, new you!

 5. The Requisite First day photo